-ANNUAL SECURITY REPORT - 2013
+ANNUAL SECURITY REPORT - 2014

-The San Jacinto College police department is responsible for preparing and distributing the Annual Security Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
-The Annual Security Report is published every year by Oct.
-1 and contains three years of selected campus crime statistics and certain campus security policy statements in accordance with the Clery Act.
+The San Jacinto College Police Department is responsible for preparing and distributing the Annual Security Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
+The Annual Security Report is published every year by October 1st and contains three years of selected campus crime statistics and certain campus security policy statements in accordance with the Clery Act.

-The San Jacinto College police department compos-

-es the Annual Security Report and statistical information with input from various sources such as local law enforcement agencies, physical plant, division of student affairs, and campus officials.
+The San Jacinto College Police Department prepares the Annual Security Report and statistical information with input from various sources such as local law enforcement agencies, physical plant, division of student affairs, and campus officials.

-Designated campus officials or "campus security authorities" include, but are not limited to, directors, deans, department heads, designated human resource department liaison, judicial affairs, and advisors to students/student organizations.
+Designated campus officials or "campus security authorities" include, but are not limited to, directors, deans, department heads, designated human resource department personnel, judicial affairs deans, advisors to students and student organizations, and coaches.